simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 proceeded upon the steep, crumbling slopes of the red gorge.
 We passed the old stony rampart---the remains of military fortresses or frontier posts.
 Below were the iridescent, yellow, green and ultramarine little streams.
 Afterwards, we crossed to the broad old river bed---the hillside Debsang.
 For six hours we went along all sorts of solemn sand formations.
 They are like pyramids of giants; like cities with cragged walls; like solitary watch-towers; like gates to some forbidden countries; like monuments of battles, long-silenced.
 It is a full variety, never repeated, colored with infinite feeling.
 I would like to stop here for a week.
 But the caravaneers are looking at the sky where the icy Kashmiri dragon already shows its stormy wings.

-E.I.has been on horseback all the ten days.
+E.I. has been on horseback all the ten days.
 She does not like small decisions.
 She had never been horseback riding and here she suddenly went on horseback through Karakorum.
 And always she is valiant and the first one ready.
 Even her knee injured in Kashmir has somehow ceased to trouble her.
 It is simply astonishing!

 In the evening we reached Debsang davan.
 It became still colder.
 It would be better if Debsang were called Ulan Korum, meaning the Red Throne.
 At the entrance protrudes a powerful rock like a red cap.